 - Sum of Radios sold in EMEA.

-- Sum of Radios sold in Pacific.
+- Sum of Radios sold in the Pacific.

 - Cost of per radio in each region.

-- Sales price of each radio
+- The sales price of each radio

 - Sales price – unit cost

 The complex queries are required to fetch the records given by the above.
 Data Warehousing databases use different types of architecture both from a database perspective and an infrastructure layer.